 In Homestuck Jane's Trickster mode's life powers kill the undead enemies that inhabit her world.
 Jade suggests they would also kill Rainbow Drinkers (Troll vampires) like Kanaya.
 Kanaya thinks Jade doesn't really know a lot about how Rainbow Drinkers work.

 Not undead per se, but in The Legend of Korra, the Dark Avatar is killed off using a form of spiritual waterbending that infuses water with light, which as far as it is known it can only calm down and/or cleanse spirits.
+For extra irony points, the Dark Avatar's host was the one who taught Korra how to do this.

 On Adventure Time,the Lich is hurt by Guardian blood, which has healing properties.
 It causes his powers to disappear and flesh to grow over his bones and seemingly "reboot" him into a living, apparently harmless, baby.